hubertgdev/mindwave-unity/Documentation/MindwaveController.md

 #### Using the [`MindwaveManager`](./MindwaveManager.md)

-You can just drag and drop the "MindwaveManager" prefab (at `Plugins/MindwaveUnity/Utilities/MindwaveManager.prefab`).
-The `MindwaveController` is already correctly set.
+You can just drag and drop the "MindwaveManager" prefab (at `Plugins/MindwaveUnity/Utilities/MindwaveManager.prefab`). `MindwaveController` is already correctly set.

 You can also put the [`MindwaveManager`](./MindwaveManager.md) component on a GameObject.
 An instance of `MindwaveController` will automatically be added to that GameObject.